INTO-CPS-Association/fmu-rabbitmq/readme.md

 # Local development

 1. First run the compliation script for your platform to get the external libraries compiled.
 This is located in the scripts directory.
 Example: `./scripts/darwin64_build.sh`
-2. Second run the following command matching the platform to the one just build:
+2. Second run the following command matching the platform to the one just built:

 ```bash
 cmake . -DTHIRD_PARTY_LIBRARIES_ROOT=`readlink -f build/external/darwin-x86_64`